 By registering, you will receive further information about the Class Action and how you can register, if you choose to do so.

 I think I am a Class Member.
 What’s next?

 Click on the “REGISTER YOUR INTEREST” button below to register an expression of interest to receive further information about the Class Action, including:

 - updates about the progress of the Class Action.

 By registering your expression of interest, you are indicating your interest in receiving further information about the Class Action.
-Registering your expression of interest is not a commitment by any party to participate in funded litigation, nor is it an application to become a Class Member or member of the Scheme.
+Registering your expression of interest is not a commitment by any party to participate in funded litigation.